Nia-389/fieldnote-demo/README.md

 For the current prototype, please cite or acknowledge:

-> Tamayo Pineda, Estefanía. *Fieldnote*.
+> Tamayo Pineda, Estefania. *Fieldnote*.
 Research software prototype, 2026.
 > https://github.com/Nia-389/fieldnote-demo

 A formal software citation and DOI may be added to a future stable release.